Desarol/gatsby-starter-drupal-i18n/README.md

   Gatsby Drupal I18n Starter
 </h1>

-Start your drupal i18n project with this boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Start your Gatsby/Drupal i18n project with this boilerplate.
+This starter ships with:

+- A pre-configured gatsby-source-drupal plugin which assumes translatable Article content type
+- A simple language toggle connected with sample mult GraphQL queries
+- A translatable Blog Listing component

 ## 🚀 Quick start

 1.  **Install project dependencies.**